2franix/cron-docker/README.md

 At runtime, it installs the crontab file specified by the `CRON_SPEC_FILE` environment variable as `worker`'s crontab.

 If you need additional scripts to run the job, two approaches are available:
 - mount them in `worker`'s home directory (defaults to `/worker`, configurable via the `CRON_USER_HOME` environment variable).
-At startup, the container changes ownership of the home directory recursively, which guarantees that those file are owned by the `worker` user at runtime.
+At startup, the container recursively changes ownership of the home directory, which guarantees that those files are owned by the `worker` user at runtime.
 The drawback is that the files ownership is changed on the host as well, which may not be suitable to all use cases
 - create a derived image and copy the files in `worker`'s home directory at build time.
 Unlike the other approach above, the files on the host  are not modified, since this is a copy.

 If you need to perform additional actions as root before starting the cron daemon, mount shell scripts in the `/entrypoint.pre.d` directory.
 Those files are executed in alphabetical order.